Elviran/docker-microservice-course/Part 3 - Portainer.md

 5. However, if we try to run anything from our application, it needs to connect to our backend server which we still need to deploy.
 6. Lets now create a docker-compose file to load our stack!

+7. If you are using https://labs.play-with-docker.com/.
+You need to upload the directory I have given you so that we would deploy a fully working stack.

 ```bash
 scp -r C:\Users\agius\Desktop\Docker-Microservice\docker-microservice-course\microservice-docker-fe root@ip172-18-0-16-c5q6effnjsv000ak4bgg@direct.labs.play-with-docker.com:/root/
 ```